 He is a fellow with The Ariane de Rothschild Fellowship in Social Entrepreneurship, the American Muslim Civic Leadership Institute, and the Truman National Security Project.
 He was a fellow at the Institute for Social Policy and Understanding, and a term member on the Council of Foreign Relations.

-He is on the advisory boards of The Doris Duke Foundation for Islamic Art (Building Bridges Program), Deily, Sacred Matters, Anikaya Dance Theater, the Tanenbaum Center, Intersections International, and Al-Rawiya.
-He served on the advisory board of Project Interfaith, Everplans, and the British Council’s Our Shared Future Program.
+He is on the advisory boards of The Doris Duke Foundation for Islamic Art (Building Bridges Program), Deily, Sacred Matters, Anikaya Dance Theater, the Tanenbaum Center, and Al-Rawiya.
+He served on the advisory board of Project Interfaith, Everplans, Intersections International, and the British Council’s Our Shared Future Program.
 He is currently working with the Children’s Museum of Manhattan as a content expert.

-He is on the editorial boards of Religion Dispatches, The Islamic Monthly, and Cyber Orient, in addition to being an emeritus scholar at State of Formation.
+He was on the editorial boards of Religion Dispatches, The Islamic Monthly, and Cyber Orient, in addition to being an emeritus scholar at State of Formation.
 Hussein appears on mainstream media, including CNN, Channel 4 (UK), Al-Jazeera America, The New York Times, The Wall Street Journal, and has published at On Faith (Washington Post), Belief Blog (CNN), On Being (NPR), The Revealer, and as a contributor to Religion News Service.

 Muslims in America

 Religion and comics

 UN1610 Religion and Popular Culture

 UN3311 Islam and the Post-Colonial World